MonicaAniedobe/-DataAnalytics-Assessment/README.md

 plans_plan

-🧠 Per-Question Explanations

-❓Q1: Identify customers with at least one funded savings plan and one funded investment plan
+ ## Assessment_Q1.sql : Identify customers with at least one funded savings plan and one funded investment plan

-📘 Per-Question Explanation:
+ ### Per-Question Explanation:

 1️⃣ Selecting User Details